 If you have had a great time on the first date, it’s a good thing to ask your date if they would be interested in going out again.
 You can do that at the end of the date or text them later to see if they are interested in getting to know you more.
 [Read: How to ask for a second date and not fumble or appear too eager]

 Don’t lead them on.
 If you said you’d like to go out again, then stick to your word.
 Don’t just say a flimsy and lame, “I’ll call you!” if you don’t mean it.

 Follow up, and follow up in a timely manner.
 Don’t just let the time lapse without setting up another date.
 [Read: How to ask for a second date without fumbling or looking too eager]

 Even if you had a great first date, you don’t always need to put all your eggs in one basket.
 In other words, keep dating other people.
 There’s nothing wrong with keeping your options open.
 Until you are in an exclusive and/or committed relationship, everything is fair game.

 [Read: Strong feelings after a first date?
 How to read the right signs]

-No one likes to follow rules, but you should always follow first date rules.
-You want to have a successful first date, right?
+No one likes to follow rules, but you should always follow these first date rules.
+You do want to have a successful first date, right?

 Liked what you just read?
 Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.